jiasir/openstack-trove/README.md

-trove-api
+openstack-trove
 =========

-trove-api is designed to deploy a trove-api using juju.
+openstack-trove is designed to deploy a trove using juju.

 Overview
 --------

-This charm provides a trove-api of OpenStack component from juju charm.
+This charm provides a trove of OpenStack component from juju charm.

 Usage
 -----

 Step by step instructions on using the charm:

-    juju deploy trove-api
+    juju deploy openstack-trove

 Add relation for your charm:

-    juju add-relation trove-api mysql
+    juju add-relation openstack-trove mysql

 Configuration